tgalal/inception/README.md

 - Or optionally let inception generate a cache partition img for your device, allowing you to deploy your update in bootloader/download mode
 - No ROM compilation is involved.

-Inception does not create a full system image or whole roms.
+Inception does not create a full system image or compile roms.
 It bundles only the required changes in an Android update package and generates an update script which applies those changes.
 This results in update packages that are substantially smaller than when flashing a whole ROM.

 ---
 # DISCLAIMER